-Funded by the French Development Agency, the STRIVE project aims to renforce the communities’ resilience to the the catastrophies and improve their preparedness for shocks.
+Funded by the French Development Agency, the STRIVE project aims to reinforce the communities’ resilience to catastrophies and improve their shock preparedness.

 “One of the main challenges we faced was that this is a highly specialized area that had not been addressed before in Moldova.
 As a result, there was a lack of capacity, resources, and knowledge on the ground to support its development.
 Additionally, disaster risk management in the country has traditionally focused on response rather than preparedness and mitigation.
 Changing this perception required significant time and effort, as stakeholders had to shift their approach toward long-term resilience-building.”
 Almothana Hasan, coordinator of project Acted.